MiaYun98/Game-Demo/Learning process.md

     - 6/9/2023 UnReal Engine basic getting the Reference. - Downloaded the program
     - 6/10/2023 UnReal Engine Stack O Bot Tutorial 15min
     - 6/20/2023 Understand how users are interacting in Unreal Engine.
 But still have to think about what type of game that I want to build.
-    - 6/23/2023 Should study about the Physics Engine
+    - 6/23/2023 Should study the Physics Engine

 2. Blender
    - 6/11/2023 Basic Blender - Modeling and smoothing